-To validate the effectiveness of the layer-wise weights identified in the characteristic-specific analysis, we compare the performance of Whisper (\cite{radford2023robust}), HuBERT (\cite{hsu2021hubert}), WavLM (\cite{chen2022wavlm}), and three codec language TTS models on weighted-sum speaker and emotion recognition tasks (using 244-hour English emotional dataset), as presented in Table~\ref{s_e_finetune}.
-It is important to note that Whisper utilizes only its encoder for this evaluation.
+To validate the effectiveness of the layer-wise weights identified in the characteristic-specific analysis, we compare the performance of Whisper \cite{radford2023robust}, HuBERT \cite{hsu2021hubert}, WavLM \cite{chen2022wavlm}, and the four codec language TTS models on weighted-sum speaker and emotion recognition tasks (using the 244-hour English emotional dataset), as presented in Table~\ref{s_e_finetune}.
+Note that Whisper utilizes only its encoder for this evaluation.